-The graduating class of 1953 purchased the first complete set of knight’s armor made in Stuttgart, Germany.
-The armor was usually worn each year by the student body president in the homecoming parade.
-This armor is still used to lead the homecoming parade each year.
+The graduating class of 1953 purchased the first complete set of knight’s armor, which was made in Stuttgart, Germany.
+The armor was usually worn each year by the student body president in the Homecoming Parade.
+This armor is still used to lead the Homecoming Parade each year.

-In the 1960s, Duane Schroeder ’58, long-time sports information director, named the knight mascot Sir Victor.
-The name Victor comes from the word “victory,” which is something Wartburg knows a lot about on the field, on stage, and in the classroom.
+In the 1960s, Duane Schroeder ’58, longtime sports information director, named the knight mascot Sir Victor.
+The name Victor comes from the word “victory,” which is something Wartburg knows a lot about on the field, on stage, and in the classroom!
 The current mascot suit was developed in the early 2000s.
-Below you will find artifacts of Wartburg’s knight history.